 September 2021 - Getting a Fair Shot: Progress and Disparities in Early Childhood Vaccination in New York State.
 The lowest regional rates of early childhood vaccination coverage were consistently found in the Lower Hudson and Long Island regions (in 2020, 54% and 59%, respectively.

 January 13, 2017 - CDC Guidance for Assessment of Poliovirus Vaccination Status and Vaccination of Children Who Have Received Poliovirus Vaccine Outside the United States.

 August 5, 2016 - Seroprevalence of Poliovirus Antibodies in the United States Population, 2009–2010.
 Seroprevalence was high (83.1 %–97.0 %) for all three poliovirus types in the US population during 2009–2010.
-While there were observed differences by serotype, with type 2 having the highest seroprevalence and type 3 having the lowest, consistent with previous observations, no significant immunity gaps to poliovirus suggesting an imminent substantial population risk from a poliovirus importation were observed at a population level.
+While there were differences by serotype, with type 2 having the highest seroprevalence and type 3 having the lowest, consistent with previous observations, no significant immunity gaps to poliovirus suggest an imminent substantial population risk from a poliovirus importation were observed at a population level.

 February 15, 2011 - Challenges in infant immunity: implications for responses to infection and vaccines.